jeanrocco/PI-shutdown-push-button/README.md

  That's it, from any browser on any of your in house computer, you can now play music on the PI IQaudio DAC.

  I gain no more hassles with the proprietary finecky and elitism Airplays ...
+This bring me joy, as long as Spotify stays that way, but ... :-) !